suberlak/ts_wep/README.md

 # Wavefront Estimation Pipeline (WEP)

-*This module calculates the wavefront error in annular Zernike polynomials up to 22 terms based on the intra- and extra-focal donut images in the large synoptic survey telescope (LSST).
-The image quality is decided by z4-z22.
-The wavefront error is determined by solving the transport of intensity equation (TIE) that approximates the change of intensity mainly comes from the wavefront error.*
+*This module calculates the wavefront error in annular Zernike polynomials up to 22 terms based on the intra- and extra-focal donut images in the large synoptic survey telescope (LSST).*

 ## 1. Version History

-The version history is [here](./doc/VersionHistory.md).
+The version history is [here](./doc/devUse/VersionHistory.md).

 Author: Te-Wei Tsai